 Give in to the cold.

-- Put on some boots and a cute knit hat with matching mittens, and go sloshing around in the slush.
-My friend made me a green knit hat with a wooden button.
+- Put on some boots and a cute knit hat with matching mittens, and meet a friend for a coffee or a fancy lunch.

 - Just go with it.
 It’ll be over soon enough, and then we’ll all be complaining about how hot it is.

 How do you get through the winter blues?

 I try to keep busy through my winter blues.
 I like your idea regarding wearing a summer perfume.
 I’m putting on my favorite today.
 Providence Perfume’s Hindu Honeysuckle

 Thanks for sharing.
 I love to see the blooms of an amaryllis.
 They can breathe a lot of life into a room and are easy to grow.